thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 ## 1. Understand the Command-Line Shell

-The first thing you’ll need is a command-line shell.
+The first thing you’ll need is a command-line shell, which is an interface that allows you to control your computer through text.
 Macs already have a good shell installed called Terminal.
 It can be found in the Applications/Utilities folder (or by pressing Command–Space Bar and typing “Terminal” to search for it).
 For PCs, we recommend installing [Git for Windows](https://gitforwindows.org/), which comes with a shell called Git BASH.

 In addition to telling Quire what to do, the command-line shell can also be used as a text-based way of viewing and navigating your computer's files.
 You can use command-line shell to list the contents of particular directory (otherwise known as a folder) in the same way you would use Finder or File Explorer.
 When you open your shell, by default, you will be in your {{< q-def "home directory" >}}.